ngneat/elf/README.md

   withUIEntities<UIEntity>(),
 );
 ```
-The usage is similar to that of entities - you can use the same methods, with the addition of a `ref: entitiesUIRef` in the method's options parameter, e.g.:
+The usage is similar to that of entities - you can use the same methods, with the addition of a `ref: entitiesUIRef`
+in the method's options parameter, e.g.:
 ```ts
 addEntities (uiItems, {ref: entitiesUIRef});
 ```

 #### withProps
-This feature allows you to hold additional store properties separate from its main storage, such a which filters the user is currently using.
+This feature allows you to hold additional store properties separate from its main storage, such as which filters the
+user is currently using.

 ```ts
 const { state, config } = createState(